 About

 Shingles is a viral infection caused by the same virus that causes chickenpox.
 It causes a cluster of rashes or blisters, usually on your torso, waist, or face.
-In rare cases, it can form on your penis.
+In rare cases, it can develop on your penis.

 If you think you may have shingles, or if you have an unidentified penile rash, it’s important to seek prompt medical attention for a proper diagnosis and to minimize your chances of developing complications.